 A group of Maldivians led by Abdullah Luthufi and assisted by armed mercenaries of a Tamil secessionist organisation from Sri Lanka, the People’s Liberation Organisation of Tamil Eelam (PLOTE), plotted to overthrow the government in the island republic of Maldives in 1988.
 They infiltrated the Maldivian capital of Malé and took control of key points in the city.
 Abdul Gayoom personally (President) requested military assistance from several countries, including India, the United States, Britain, Pakistan, Sri Lanka, Malaysia and ‘other’ Asian states.

 New Delhi responded to the crisis with uncharacteristic speed and decision, seeing it as India’s prerogative and its responsibility.
 The Indian Cabinet approved the dispatch of forces at 1530 hrs on November 3rd.
 1,600 troops by air to restore order in Malé, landing on the nearby island of Hulhule which was still under the control of Maldivian security services.
 The operation started on the night of 3 November 1988, when Ilyushin Il-76 aircraft of the Indian Air Force airlifted the elements of the 50th Independent Parachute Brigade, commanded by Brig Farukh Bulsara, the 6th Battalion of the Parachute Regiment, and, the 17th Parachute Field Regiment from Agra Air Force Station and flew them non-stop over 2,000 kilometres (1,240 mi) to land them over the Malé International Airport on Hulhule Island.
-The Indian Army paratroopers arrived on Hulhule Cactus02in nine hours after the appeal.
+The Indian Army paratroopers arrived on Hulhule in nine hours after the appeal.

 The Indian paratroopers immediately secured the airfield, crossed over to Male using commandeered boats and rescued President Gayoom.
 Nineteen people reportedly died in the fighting, most of them mercenaries.
 The dead included two hostages killed by the mercenaries.